-Though the lex fori approach often traces its roots to the view that the attorney-client privilege is a matter of procedure and not a matter of substantive law, courts have not focused their analysis on that dichotomy.
-In Re Duncan, for example, the English court applied the forum's solicitor-client privilege between a domestic client and foreign counsel without basing its ruling on finding that the privilege is a procedural matter.
+a domestic client and foreign counsel without basing its ruling on finding that the privilege is a procedural matter.
 Rather, the court pointed to a more practical consideration-the complexity involved in determining another jurisdiction's privilege law.
-Deciding to apply lex fori, the English court stated that "any other conclusion would lead to an impossible position for if this court were required to investigate the position of such communications in foreign law it must first determine the foreign law."102
+Deciding to apply lex fori, the English court stated that "any other conclusion would lead to an impossible position for if this court were required to investigate the position of such communications in foreign law it must first determine the foreign law."
+103

-In the 2016 RBS Rights Issue Litigation, the English court again upheld the longstanding Lawrence rule, applying lex fori doctrine in resolving a privilege issue in a cross-border proceeding.103 There, the Royal Bank of Scotland (RBS) argued that the court should apply the privilege law of the United States, the jurisdiction most closely connected to the communications at issue.104 RBS argued that the traditional rule imposing the forum's law on privilege questions was obsolete, because courts now recognized the legal professional privilege as a substantive right rather than a procedural rule of evidence.105 The court rejected this "bold submission" and found "no sufficient basis" to disturb the well-established lex fori approach,106 explaining that "it would be altogether too drastic and unsupported departure to adopt an entirely new 'choice of law rule."'
+In the 2016 RBS Rights Issue Litigation, the English court again upheld the longstanding Lawrence rule, applying lex fori doctrine in resolving a privilege issue in a cross-border proceeding.104 There, the Royal Bank of Scotland (RBS) argued that the court should apply the privilege law of the United States, the jurisdiction most closely connected to the communications at issue.
+105 RBS argued that the traditional rule imposing the forum's law on privilege questions was obsolete, because courts now recognized the legal professional privilege as a substantive right rather than a procedural rule of evidence.
+106 The court rejected this "bold submission" and found "no sufficient basis" to disturb the well-established lex fori approach, 107 explaining that "it would be altogether too drastic and unsupported departure to adopt an entirely new "choice of law rule."
 RBS's proposed rule would have applied the law of the jurisdiction most closely connected to the engagement or instructions under which the putatively privileged documents came into existence, unless that jurisdiction's law was contrary to English public policy.
-The court identified this proposed rule as the most-significantrelationship test that many U.S. courts apply.
+The court identified this proposed rule as the most-significant-relationship test that many U.S. courts apply.
 The court found the proposed rule counterintuitive because it would start by subordinating English public policy-the lex fori policy-to the laws of another jurisdiction only to allow English public policy to be reasserted if the foreign jurisdiction's law departed too far from the lex fori approach.